 A native of Salisbury, North Carolina, Elizabeth Dole graduated with distinction from Duke University as a member of Phi Beta Kappa, earned a law degree from Harvard Law School, and a Master of Arts in Teaching from Harvard University.
 She served as Deputy to the Special Assistant for Consumer Affairs during the Nixon Administration, launching a career of dedication to public safety, for which she received the Humanitarian Award from the National Commission Against Drunk Driving and the Lifetime Achievement Award from Advocates for Highway and Auto Safety.
 She was selected for induction into the Safety and Health Hall of Fame International for her transportation, workplace, and blood safety accomplishments.
 In the fall of 2012, the National Safety Council presented her their “Flame of Life Award” as one of the century’s foremost leaders on safety.

 Her resume includes six years as a member of the Federal Trade Commission, and two years as Assistant to President Reagan for Public Liaison.
 In 1983, she became the first woman to be appointed U.S. Secretary of Transportation, serving five years.
-She later served as U.S. Secretary of Labor where top priorities included workplace safety, and resolving the very bitter 11-month Pittston Coal Strike, and initiatives to help youth at-risk.
+She later served as U.S. Secretary of Labor where top priorities included workplace safety, resolving the very bitter 11-month Pittston Coal Strike, and initiatives to help youth at-risk.

 Throughout her career, she has strived to help women and minorities reach their full potential.
 Elizabeth Dole learned to leverage resources, look for innovative solutions and inspire people to work together to champion breakthrough issues of quantum importance during her years in public service.
-For example, as Secretary of Transportation, she worked with the late Senator Lautenberg and Senator Lugar to ensure enactment of the 21-year old drinking age.
+For example, as Secretary of Transportation, she worked with the late Senator Lautenberg and the late Senator Lugar to ensure enactment of the 21-year old drinking age.
 At virtually the same time, she issued a landmark regulation which is credited with widespread enactment of the first state safety belt laws and air bags in cars.
 These three actions, the “Trifecta”, have saved nearly 500,000 lives to date with a projected 20,000 per year going forward.

 In 2012, she founded Caring for Military Families: The Elizabeth Dole Foundation to raise awareness and support for the 5.5 million young spouses, mothers, fathers and other loved ones caring for our nation’s wounded warriors at home.
 She is leading a movement to expose the military caregiver crisis and generate critical resources to help these hidden heroes.